MINNESOTA COURT RULES

 (b)Removal Procedure.

-(1) Serve a demand for removal of the cause to district court by first class mail upon every opposing counsel or self-represented litigant.
+(1) Serve a demand for removal of the case to district court by first class mail upon every opposing counsel or self-represented party.
 Service may also be by personal service in accordance with the provisions for personal service of a summons in district court.
-Service shall be by electronic means under Rule 14 if both the counsel or party serving the demand and the counsel or party to be served have agreed to or are required to accept electronic service under Rule 14.
-The demand for removal shall state whether trial demanded is to be by court or jury, and shall indicate the name, address, and telephone number of the aggrieved party's lawyer, if any.
+Service must be by electronic means under Rule 14 of the General Rules of Practice for the District Courts if the parties or counsel have agreed to or are required to accept electronic service under Rule 14.
+The demand for removal must state whether trial demanded is to be by court or jury, and must indicate the name, address, and telephone number of the aggrieved party's lawyer, if any.
 If the aggrieved party is a corporation, the demand for removal must be signed by the party's attorney.

 (2) File with the court administrator the original demand for removal with proof of service.
 The aggrieved party may file with the court administrator within the 21-day period the original and copy of the demand together with an affidavit by the party or the party's lawyer showing that after due and diligent search the opposing party or opposing party's lawyer cannot be located.
-This affidavit shall serve in lieu of making service and filing proof of service.
-When an affidavit is filed, the court administrator shall mail the copy of the demand to the opposing party at the party's last known residence address.
+When an affidavit is filed, the court administrator will mail the copy of the demand to the opposing party at the party's last known residence address.

 (3) File with the court administrator an affidavit by the aggrieved party or that party's lawyer stating that the removal is made in good faith and not for purposes of delay.